 Secretary of the Board.
-The Secretary of the board shall be appointed by the board, and shall serve at the pleasure of the board, and shall faithfully perform the duties of the office.
+The secretary of the board shall be appointed by the board, in consultation with the president, and shall serve at the pleasure of the board and the, andpresident and shall faithfully perform the duties of the office.
 Subject to the board, the secretary: